audiocloud/deploy/README.md

 # audiocloud deployment

-need to document this.

-TODO:

-- how to import this into ansible.
-Releases, ansible-lint?
-- how to prepare inventory
+need to upgrade this to a galaxy collection so it can be imported easily.